timayowo/My-Stuff/README.md

 # Web-Themes
-A collection of my themes for web-based platforms
+A collection of my themes for web-based platforms.